Riley, Hardy capture first PGA Tour wins at Zurich Classic

 Wyndham Clark and Beau Hossler, who finished each of the first three rounds atop the leaderboard and opened the final round with a one-stroke lead, made their first three bogeys of the tournament — two on their final three holes — and closed with a 1-under 71 to finish third, three shots back.

-Cantlay and Schuffele made eight birdies before their second bogey of the day on 18 left them tied for fourth with Matthew NeSmith and Taylor Moore at 26-under.
+Cantlay and Schauffele made eight birdies before their second bogey of the day on 18 left them tied for fourth with Matthew NeSmith and Taylor Moore at 26-under.

 “We didn’t have our best stuff throughout the course of the tournament,” Schauffele said.

-Alluding to the fact that he and Cantley each played the Masters, RBC Heritage and the Zurich in consecutive weeks, Schaffele added that their primary goal leaving New Orleans would be to “probably just try to get as many hours of sleep as possible in the next couple of days and don’t touch your clubs.”
+Alluding to the fact that he and Cantlay each played the Masters, RBC Heritage and the Zurich in consecutive weeks, Schauffele added that their primary goal leaving New Orleans would be to “probably just try to get as many hours of sleep as possible in the next couple of days and don’t touch your clubs.”

+Hardy and Riley, meanwhile, brimmed with optimism about parlaying their confidence-building triumph into future victories.

+“I felt like it was a matter of time before my time was coming,” Riley said.
+“And to do it with one of my best friends here, who’s also an amazing player, I feel like the sky’s the limit for both of us.”

 AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports